An epic tour of China in 27 days!

 Book now for €57

 See all reviews

 Duration: 27 days

 Explore China in 27 days on this awesome Asian adventure tour, beginning and ending in Hong Kong.
-Visit epic locations such as Shanghai, Beijing, Hangzhou and Macau, and see famous sights including the Terracotta Warriors and Victoria Peak.
-Plus, you’ll enjoy a fantastic range of included activities, such as hiking and camping on the Great Wall, meeting Pandas in Chengdu, learning Kung Fu at a Shaolin children's home, sleeping in a traditional roundhouse and bamboo rafting on the Li River.
+Visit epic locations such as Shanghai, Beijing, Hangzhou and Xi'an, and see famous sights including the Terracotta Warriors and Victoria Peak.
+Plus, you’ll enjoy a fantastic range of included activities, such as hiking and camping on the Great Wall, meeting Pandas in Chengdu, learning Kung Fu at a Shaolin children's home, and bamboo rafting on the Li River.
 You’ll see and do it all on this amazing China Adventure!

 - Go off the beaten track and explore all China’s best bits in 27 days as you make new friends on this great group tour

 - Hang out in Hong Kong, go off the beaten track in Yangshuo, get up close to amazing Pandas in Chengdu and enjoy the city buzz of Beijing